Chinyere Stella Okunna: Personal life

-Chinyere Stella Okunna is married to Eric Nwabuisi Okunna, a specialist Obstetrician and Gynecologist.
-They have six (6) grown-up children in different disciplines and many grandchildren.
+Chinyere Stella Okunna is married to Dr Eric Nwabuisi Okunna, a specialist Obstetrician and Gynecologist and Founder/CEO of Ristela Hospital and Maternity in Enugu.
+They have six (6) grown-up and accomplished children in different professions, and many grandchildren.

-Publications
+Academic Publications

-Stella Chinyere Okunna has a number of scholarly works published over the years locally and internationally as articles, books, chapters in books, monographs/occasional publications and conference papers including;
+Chinyere Stella Okunna is widely published and her creative works have been published over the years locally and internationally as articles, books, chapters in books, monographs/occasional publications and conference papers.
+She is widely-travelled and has spoken in numerous conferences, seminars, workshops and similar events in Nigeria and various parts of the world.